rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 ## Datasets

-You can define datasets and combine them to supersets.
+You can define datasets and combine them with supersets.
 This mechanism lets you also define parallel and overlapping hierarchies of nested datasets.

-Definition of a hierarchies is separated from the definition of dataset values for a concrete topic.
+Definition of hierarchies is separated from the definition of dataset values for a concrete topic.
 So you can define a dataset grouping for regions, mapping continents, countries, states and departments and apply this grouping to define and combine sets of e.g. cities, person names or products.

 We will apply the mechanism here for cities in geographical regions.
 You can find the example files in the distribution's directory demo/dataset/